9Neechan/triangle_solver/README.md

 ### You can watch Doxygen-generated documentation by unpacking archive in /Documentation and running index.html in /html directory.

 ## What about addition testing?
-### In /Stats you can find Flamegraph and valgring reports
+### In /Stats you can find Flamegraph and Valgrind reports

 ## All images will be saved in /images/
 ## Inconsistent parameters will cause an error alert